 - Create a new script for each separate time you want to schedule.
 A single script can be used to start and/or stop multiple Docker containers if you want them on the same schedule point.

 - Set the schedule at which the script is to be run.
-If (as is likely) the simple scheduling options available via the dropdown list then you can set up a Custom schedule by creating an entry in crontab format as this provides far more precise control.
+If (as is likely) the simple scheduling options available via the dropdown list is not sufficient then you can set up a Custom schedule by creating an entry in crontab format as this provides far more precise control.

 - Hit Apply to activate the new script together with its schedule.

 Command to start a docker

 In most cases this is the simply a command of the form:

 where container-name is the name you gave the container on the Docker tab.
 This starts an existing docker container that you have previously set up.

 You can also see the container-name in the docker run command that Unraid uses to both create a container (if it does not exist) and also start it with the parameters provided via the docker template for that container.
 The container-name is that provided via the name parameter to the docker run command.
 You can see the docker run command that Unraid will use when you install / edit the application (you can always make any change and then change it back and hit Apply to get the docker run command to appear).
 The following is an example of what this might look like:

 Command to stop a docker